jaimeiniesta/metainspector/README.md

-page.best_title          # best title of the page, from a selection of candidates page.description         # returns the meta description page.best_description    # returns the first non-empty description between the following candidates: standard meta description, og:description, twitter:description, the first long paragraph
+page.best_title          # best title of the page, from a selection of candidates page.description         # returns the meta description page.best_description    # returns the first non-empty description between the following candidates: standard meta description, og:description, twitter:description, the first long paragraph page.author               # author of the page from the head section, as string page.best_author          # best author of the page, from a selection of candidates

 ```

 ### Links